 It is the best practice to edit the file outside the editing dashboard and upload it via FTP and disable the editing in the dashboard to prevent your site from intruders.

 Use two-factor authentication

 Take advantage of two-factor authentication as it provides security to your website in the best way.
 It involves a two-step verification or process in which you need both password and a second method, which is usually a test, providing code via email, or phone call.
-It can also be TOTP (time-based one-time password).
+TOTP (time-based one-time password) is also an option.

 It is a two-step process, having two parts; the first one is your account with the web hosting provider and the second one pertains to WordPress installation by using the best security plugins.

 Here we recommend you use